HawaiianSpy/blipvert/README.md

 3. Transform whatever the output bitmap was into a format that can be displayed by a video renderer.
 4. Does it look like the same video stream that went in?
 If so, "pass."
 If not, "fail."

-I have started implementing unit tests for the library functions and, as time permits, unit tests for the transforms also.
+I added some spot unit tests for the transforms converting RGB32 to YUV formats and back to RGB32.
+Unit tests for the YUV formats that average the color channel values (U & V) for a lossy type of compression are just too messy to implement in a practical manner for this project.
+I also added some unit tests for the library functions and for the RGB to YUV / YUV to RGB lookup tables.

 Regards,